alejandroacevedo2305/AgenticChallenge/DESIGN_CHOICES.md

 No project is ever truly "finished."
 If you had another week to work on this, what would you do next?
 What would you prioritize, and why?

+**⏰ If You Ran Out of Time:** If you didn't complete all the implementation within 3-4 hours, please document what you would have done here.
+We completely understand and want to respect your time!
+Describe your planned approach for any unfinished components.

 Consider these areas:

 ### Accuracy & Intelligence